apparena/docs/docs/api/040-structure.rst

 ..
 Note:: The distinctive versions of a project hold the entirety of customization options, hence defining the palette of available items templates and apps can access.

+The version number consists of 3 components: MAJOR.MINOR.PATCH.
+Recommended use is to increment the:

+    - MAJOR version when you make incompatible changes,
+    - MINOR version when you add functionality in a backwards-compatible manner, and
+    - PATCH version when you make backwards-compatible bug fixes.

 The template
 ~~~~~~~~~~~~